What is churn analytics?

 Proactive retention with churn analytics

-For example, users that signed up for a SaaS tool during a particular conference where they heard the CEO speak could have all shared a sense of awe that wore off after a few weeks, at which point they churned en-masse.
+For example, users who signed up for a SaaS tool during a particular conference where they heard the CEO speak could have all shared a sense of awe that wore off after a few weeks, at which point they churned en masse.
 Or a group of political campaigns could have adopted the tool for the duration of an election, then summarily dumped it once the outcome was decided.

 Teams can also segment churned users by how long they were customers.
 Are new users churning at higher rates than medium or long-term users?
 Has something about the service changed to cause it?
 With data, teams can develop hypotheses that they can test to reduce churn.